giomvp/sqls/employees/queries.md

     headcount DESC;
 ```

+### Report 2
-2. Average salary by department:

-Displays the average salary of employees in each department, identifying the highest and lowest paid departments.
+Average salary by department: Displays the average salary of employees in each department, identifying the highest and lowest paid departments.

-**Answer:**
+**Result:**

 This query will return a list of department names and their corresponding average salaries,
 ordered by average salary in descending order.
 The query first joins the departments, dept_emp
 and salaries tables on the dept_no and emp_no columns, respectively.
 Then, the results are grouped
 by department name and the AVG() function is used to calculate the average salary for each group.

-**sql**

 ```sql
 SELECT